kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 object.
 If the specification is deleted, the object will be purged from the system.

-The status summarizes the current state of the object in the system, and is usually persisted with the object by automated processes but may be generated on the fly.
-As a general guideline, fields in status should be the most recent observations of actual state, but they may contain information such as the results of allocations or similar operations which are executed in response to the object's spec.
+The `status` summarizes the current state of the object in the system, and is usually persisted with the object by automated processes but may be generated on the fly.
+As a general guideline, fields in `status` should be the most recent observations of actual state, but they may contain information such as the results of allocations or similar operations which are executed in response to the object's `spec`.
 See [below](#representing-allocated-values) for more details.

-Types with both spec and status stanzas can (and usually should) have distinct authorization scopes for them.
-This allows users to be granted full write access to spec and read-only access to status, while relevant controllers are granted read-only access to spec but full write access to status.
+Types with both `spec` and `status` stanzas can (and usually should) have distinct authorization scopes for them.
+This allows users to be granted full write access to `spec` and read-only access to status, while relevant controllers are granted read-only access to `spec` but full write access to status.

-When a new version of an object is POSTed or PUT, the "spec" is updated and available immediately.
-Over time the system will work to bring the "status" into line with the "spec".
-The system will drive toward the most recent "spec" regardless of previous versions of that stanza.
-For example, if a value is changed from 2 to 5 in one PUT and then back down to 3 in another PUT the system is not required to 'touch base' at 5 before changing the "status" to 3.
+When a new version of an object is POSTed or PUT, the `spec` is updated and available immediately.
+Over time the system will work to bring the `status` into line with the `spec`.
+The system will drive toward the most recent `spec` regardless of previous versions of that stanza.
+For example, if a value is changed from 2 to 5 in one PUT and then back down to 3 in another PUT the system is not required to 'touch base' at 5 before changing the `status` to 3.
 In other words, the system's behavior is *level-based* rather than *edge-based*.
 This enables robust behavior in the presence of missed intermediate state changes.